 Faculty and Staff

 Five Things You Should Know:

-- The department is home to more than 600 majors.
+- The department is home to nearly 600 majors.

 - Approximately 200 of those majors participate in Ad Society, which has organized professional networking trips to Chicago, New York, Atlanta, Austin, and Miami in recent years.

 - The UF advertising department leads the nation as one of the top universities in student placements for the 4 A’s Multicultural Advertising Internship Program (MAIP).